hmteditors/closed-hc-il18/text-reuse.md

 *Aristarchus of Samothrace, Zenodotus of Ephesus, and Aristophanes of Byzantium*
 - 3rd to 2nd century BC
 - responsible for editing the Homeric texts
-- coincide with the apperance of the fixed multiforms
+- coincide with the reduction of various multiforms

 ___